tannerbyers/example-tutorial/README.md

 The nice part about our code is that it works for any number of questions or answer choices you might have in your JavaScript quiz.

+# Step 3: On submit, show the results

+We'll need to fill out our showResults function to show the results of our quiz.

+Here's how our JavaScript logic will look:

+    For each question, find the selected answer
+    If the answer is correct, respond accordingly
+    If the answer is wrong, respond accordingly
+    Show the number of correct answers out of the total

+In the line that says "//find selected answer", we did a little trick.
+We used the || operator, which means "or" to basically say "Give us the selected answer OR if there's not one, then just give us an empty object."
+That way, trying to get the .value will give us undefined instead of causing an error.

+That way, the quiz won't break if someone skips a question.
+Show quiz results on submit

+The next step is to show quiz results when someone clicks the submit button.

+    Note that the submitButton variable comes from our original generateQuiz function as one of the parameters.